 - Liaise with other services to make sure patients get the correct medicines when they move between care providers

 - Carry out systems to monitor medicines use

 - Lead audits and quality improvements programmes involving medicines

 - Contribute to clinical education of other healthcare professionals

 - Work with GPs and practices nurses to agree and manage practice formularies.
 These should improve the choice and cost effectiveness of medicines.

 - educational sessions with the healthcare team and patients

 Pharmacists as Advanced Clinical Practitioners

 Advanced clinical practitioners in general practice may be pharmacy professionals.
-Nigel's surgery 66: Advanced Nurse Practitioners (ANPs) in primary care covers issues that relate to the advanced practitioner role.
+Nigel's surgery 66: Advanced Nurse Practitioners (ANPs) in primary care covers the advanced practitioner role.